 Sustainable finance has become something of a buzzword recently, yet there's a difference between responsible and sustainable finance, and impact investing.
 For those looking to get involved in impact investing, here are some tips for getting started.

-We all want to be able to make more empowered choices to live the life we want.
-Yet, the more choice power we have, the more vulnerable we become to their effects on our lives and happiness.
-For family offices making high-stake decisions, senior leadership should be encouraged to increase humility about what they think is best.
-The research of neuroeconomics is thus crucial to both protect them from being bitten by their success and drive and to keep them on a path that balances happiness and success distinctions.
+The more choice we have, the more vulnerable we are to their effects on our lives and happiness.
+For family offices making high-stake decisions, senior leadership should be encouraged to embrace neuroeconomics to protect them from being bitten by thier own successes.

-The role of an owner in a family enterprise has shifted from that of previous years but remains key in transgenerational wealth creation.
 While operational involvement in a family business has declined in some cases, there's been an increase in active ownership roles collaborating with external executives.
-For a family business to continue to be its best, so too must the owners be the best they can be.
-Developing a routine for an owner strategy can help guarantee the best owner, or steward, of its business legacy from generation to generation.
+For a family business to continue to be its best, the owners must also be at their best.
+Developing a owner strategy routine can help foster the best of a business legacy from generation to generation.

 The ability to effect change is essential for individuals, families and their enterprises to thrive.
 We all know that change is difficult – but why is it so difficult?
 To answer that question, we need to understand more about the science of neuroplasticity and how the human brain works.